quicbit-js/qb-json-tok/readme.md

     npm install qb-json-tok

-## tokenize(buffer, callback)
+## tokenize(buffer, callback, options)

-The tokenizer is just a function with two inputs:
+The tokenizer is just a function with three inputs:

-    buffer:    a UTF-8 encoded buffer containing ANY JSON value such as an object, quoted string, array, or valid JSON number.
-IOW, it doesn't have to be an {..} object.
+    buffer:    A UTF-8 encoded buffer containing ANY JSON value such as an object, quoted string, array, or valid JSON number.
+IOW, it doesn't have to be a {...} object.

-    callback   a function called for each token encountered with the following parameters:
+    callback:  A function called for each token encountered.
+               Returning a truthy value from the function will halt processing.
+               Takes these parameters:

         function(
             buffer:      the buffer being parsed